-\ding{228}~\textbf{Network failure model:} We model ISL failures under multiple LSN scenarios with failure ratios ranging from 0\% to 30\%.
-All failures are modeled as unpredictable events, with each ISL connection and disconnection occurring randomly and following a uniform distribution in duration to simulate stochastic link availability.
-More details are shown in \S\app\ref{app:failure}.
+\ding{117}~\textbf{Network failure model:} To stress‑test the architecture under extreme but bounded disruption, random and unpredictable ISL failures are injected uniformly across the network.
+Specifically, each ISL has a fixed probability of being marked unavailable in each time step, and these probabilities are uniformly distributed across the entire network.
+By adjusting this probability, varying degrees of network impairment can be simulated and the performance of each scheme under different failure rates can be evaluated.

-\ding{228}~\textbf{Traffic scheme:} We select over 100 major cities and islands as ground station (GS) locations.
-Traffic demands are generated based on a weighted average of Gross Domestic Product (GDP) and population, where the weight determines the probability of traffic generation between pairs.
-Over a period of 2000 seconds, we generate more than 1000 source-destination GS pairs as traffic flows, as illustrated in \fig\ref{fig:imp}.
+\ding{117}~\textbf{Traffic scheme:} Over 100 major cities and islands are selected as ground station locations.
+Traffic demands are generated based on a weighted average of Gross Domestic Product and population \cite{ciesingpwv4}, where the weight determines the probability of traffic generation between pairs.
+During a simulation period of $2\times 10^3$ seconds, more than 1000 GS pairs are generated as sources and destinations to simulate massive traffic flows.